dennis-tra/image-stego/README.md

 - It's actually unnecessary to embed the Merkle tree information in the image itself but to save it separately (maybe header information or a separate file).
 However, having all verification information in one place has its advantages too.
 - Cropping is not supported yet because there needs to be a mechanism to find the chunk dimensions independently of the image size.
 - The `Chunk` struct implements the Gos `Writer` interface to encode data in the LSBs.
 This means only whole bytes can be written, which leads to wasted space for meta-information like 1.
 How many hashes are encoded in this chunk, 2. which side should this hash be appended/prepended to calculate the root hash?
 Especially the latter information is a simple boolean flag which wastes a whole byte.
+- If an adversary knew about the encoding it is easy to invalidate it for the whole image

 ## Second example

 You can find the second example [here](./examples/README.md).